Cryptheon/hpml-surf/README.rst

-SURF's HPML
+SURF HPML
 =======================================
-Welcome to SURF's high performance machine learning documentation!
+Welcome to SURF HPML documentation!
 ------------------------------------------------------------------

 The high performance machine learning group at SURF facilitates efficient deep learning usage on the Dutch national supercomputer.
 Here we provide the documentation for our tutorials, presentations and blogposts!